maneaterrbug/WTWY_metro_project_MR/deliverables/final_writeup.md

 ## Algorithms

-*Discuss the methods used to clean and organize the data, and some of the tough decisions made*
+*Discuss the methods used to clean and organize the data, and some of the tough decisions made TESTING*

 ## Tools